January 2023

 WHAT

-Middlesex is beginning a process to decide whether the existing Town Hall can continue to serve as a building for our Town Office and other smaller public meeting and voting functions, or if Middlesex would be better served by either replacing the building at its present location or building a new Town Office at another location.
-The Town Hall building has offices downstairs and a meeting room upstairs that is also used for voting and is partially used as office space.
+- In 2023 Middlesex evaluated whether the existing Town Hall can continue to serve as a building for our Town Office, smaller public meetings and voting functions, or if Middlesex would be better served by either replacing the building at its present location or building a new Town Office at another location.

 WHY